plemaillet/read_spectral_data/README.md

 The input data are provided for each of the 8 selected tissues in the /input/\<Tissue Name\>/Transmittance subfolder.
 For the example presented: [input\UterineCervix_red\Transmittance]

-The CIEXYZ coordinates of the reference white and the resulting color coordinates, CIEXYZ, CIEYxy and CIELAB are displayed for a selection of pixels location corresponding to superficial cells, basal cells and stroma.
+The CIEXYZ coordinates of the reference white and the resulting color coordinates (CIEXYZ, CIEYxy and CIELAB) for a selection of pixels location corresponding to superficial cells, basal cells and stroma are displayed.
 A tiff image is obtained by reshaping the sRGB coordinates:

 <p align="center">
   <img width="557" height="512" src="Uterine_Cervix_red.png">